zachspiel/ChoreTrackerApp/D2-Requirements.md

 **1. Positioning**

   **1.1 Problem Statement**
-  "The problem of mangaging chores affects households the impact of which creates a dirty, disorganized house and tension between household members if left unaddressed."
+  "The problem of managing chores affects households the impact of which creates a dirty, disorganized house and tension between household members if left unaddressed."

   **1.2 Product Position Statement**
   "For households with a variety of chores between members, the Chore Tracker App is a organizational app that allows for the efficient distribution and tracking of household chores between household members, unlike Google Calendar, which just displays events and chores, our app will assign them routinely between household members in an organized fashion.

   **1.3 Value Proposition**
   The Chore Tracker App is a organizational app that allows household members to fairly distribute chores and tasks to complete.
-The value of this organized approach to chore managment is a clean house and a low amount of tension between household members.
+The value of this organized approach to chore management is a clean house and a low amount of tension between household members.
 The Chore Tracker is different from other apps, such as Google Calendar, as it contains fun incentives to stick to the planned schedule created using it.

  Consumer segment: Households/Household members with a variety of chores to routinely complete.

 **2. Stakeholders**

   1. College Students
     College students are a primary user of the Chore Tracker app as they often live in dormitories with fellow students.
 The Chore Tracker App will be useful to them as they will be able to divide up tasks evenly between their household members.
-Additionally, college students often have assignments, projects, and meetings to keep track of as well.

   2. Parents
   Parents will also benefit from the Chore Tracker App as they will be able to assign chores and tasks for their children to complete.
 The Chore Tracker App will include simple incentives to encourage children to do their assigned chore consistently.